 Choose the best gun cleaning solvent is the next most important thing you’re going to want.
 Most solvents aren’t included in a universal gun cleaning kit, so you will have to purchase it separately for a few dollars.
 Don’t skimp out on this item because without it you will have a difficult time cleaning your guns.

 Routine Rifle Cleaning

 To be honest it doesn’t really matter which gun solvent or grease you use to clean your gun.
 There are a thousand different brands but they all do pretty much the same thing.
-I’ve known people that have even used wd-40 to clean their rifles and it works pretty well.

 When cleaning any rifle be sure to wear some cheap plastic surgical gloves.
 The moisture on your fingers can linger on the gun and become impossible to remove.
 You can purchase a box of 100 from your local pharmacy for a few dollars.